Understanding human perceptions and behaviors through molecular descriptors

 Though Sociology and molecular biology have evolved as distinct disciplines, the need of the hour is to collate diverse data, cut across the disciplines, and bridge higher-level behaviors with the fundamental molecular descriptors.

 To realize this vision, this book introduces 'molecular sociology' – a study of perceptions and social interactions as a chronicle of molecular descriptors.
+In simple terms, it is molecular biology and behavioral science made easy for sociologists.

 From microbes to eukaryotes, organisms represent unique chemical soups of evolution.
 An unmet need of the hour is to bridge behavioral outputs with molecular descriptors to better understand societal interactions.